spelunky-fyi/overlunky/README.md

   - **Ctrl+C**: Quick return to camp from anywhere

 ### Scripts
 Lua scripting is still buggy and unfinished and the **API might change**, although we will try to deprecate old stuff without breaking anything.
 There's some [documentation](https://github.com/spelunky-fyi/overlunky/blob/main/docs/script-api.md), [internal details](https://github.com/spelunky-fyi/overlunky/tree/main/docs) and [examples](https://github.com/spelunky-fyi/overlunky/tree/main/examples) to get you started.
 The examples should be considered [Unlicensed](https://unlicense.org/), so please DO NOT credit the author when copying them.
 Scripts are loaded from `Spelunky 2/Overlunky/Scripts` by default, but you can change this in the ini.
 Optionally you can also load *main.lua* files from `Mods/Packs`.
 Check the [Playlunky documentation](https://github.com/spelunky-fyi/Playlunky/wiki#script-mods) on how to run your scripts as PL mods.
+Set `OL_DEBUG=1` in the *game environment* to enable logging script messages to console.

 **Scripts don't work online either!** While technically they can work, and there's some work being done on this, yours truly has little interest in making any online features.